 Chatbot Design at Nuance

-For the latest part in my career, I've been growing my skills in conversational design with the brilliant team at Nuance designing chatbots for Fortune 500 companies like Esurance, AT&T, Verizon, and more.
+For two years, I worked with the talented team at Nuance designing chatbots for Fortune 500 companies like Esurance, AT&T, Verizon, and more.

 While many of my skills from previous roles have been transferrable, I've been developing my skillset in working with statistical language models to make conversational interfaces that employ language successfully to reduce comprehension errors, and therefore user frustration.